christianityorigins/website/books/_posts/2016-08-12-christianity-and-its-secularized-variants.md

 &nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;         Part One of this book examines Christianity’s foundational mechanisms—monotheism, universalism, and sin, and how these three concepts empower the weak, debased, and the traitorous to become the nobility.
 Weaponizing the outcastes is how the system becomes self-regulating.
 Part Two applies Nietzsche’s concepts to reveal how these mechanisms act as domestication sysyem that subverts the strong.
 Part Three details the tools of domestication, Part Four traces Marxism’s inheritance of Christian ethics, and the Conclusion reflects on the 2000-year impact of this slave morality system.

-Part One: The Foundations of Christian Slave Morality\
+1 The Foundations of Christian Slave Morality\

 Christianity is a sophisticated divide-and-conquer millenarianist (1) slave morality (2) system that is packaged as a religion.
 The system works by weaponizing the lowest "chandala" (3) (outcastes and untouchables in the Hindu caste system) of society (4) to attack and overthrow the aristocratic and warrior castes; and secondly, the christian system contains within it a pacifist slave morality system that is designed to transvaluate a groups aristocratic and warrior values while turning these aristocratic and warrior castes into obedient and submissive slaves.

-1 Monotheism and Centralized Authority
+2 Monotheism and Centralized Authority